Good Earth State Park

 Rich Native American Heritage

-The area has a rich history as a former Native American trading and ceremonial center.
-From 1300 to 1700 AD, it was a crossroads of Indigenous civilization, primarily occupied by Oneota Indigenous Peoples, including the Omaha, Ioway, Oto, and Ponca tribes.
+Step into Good Earth State Park and you're walking on ground that was once a thriving hub for Native American trading and ceremonies.
+From 1300 to 1700 AD, this site was essentially a crossroads of Indigenous civilization, primarily home to the Oneota Indigenous Peoples, including the Omaha, Ioway, Oto, and Ponca tribes.

-The site is considered by archaeologists to be the most significant Oneota cultural site in the Midwest, earning it a National Historic Landmark designation in 1970.
+This is considered the most significant Oneota cultural site in the Midwest - recognized nationally when it received National Historic Landmark status in 1970.

 Trails and Recreation